Costa Rica–India relations: High level visits

 Costa Rican Vice President Ana Helena Chacón Echeverría visited India in October 2015.
 Several Costa Rican Foreign Ministers, Ministers for Foreign Trade, and other dignitaries have visited India since 1997.
 From India, the highest level visits to Costa Rica have been at the level of minister of state.
 The Minister of State for Commerce & Industry, D. Purandareswari, visited Costa Rica in April 2013 and the Minister of State for External Affairs, General V.K.
 Singh (Retd), visited Costa Rica in July 2015.

+In May 2025, H.E.
+Nestor Gabriel Baltodano Vargas presented his credentials as Ambassador of the Republic of Costa Rica to India to the President of India, Droupadi Murmu, reinforcing ongoing diplomatic engagement between the two countries.
+Ambassador Baltodano Vargas has participated in official meetings with Indian counterparts including discussions with the Chief Election Commissioner of India, highlighting continued cooperation and dialogue at high levels of government.

 Agreements

 The two countries have signed several bilateral agreements including MoUs to hold regular foreign office consultations, and to enhance economic and technical cooperation.
 Costa Rica and India signed an MoU to set up a Centre for Excellence in Information Technology (CEIT) in Costa Rica in 2009.
 MoUs were signed between the Foreign Service Institutes of India and Costa Rica, and the FSI and Costa Rican Diplomatic Academy in March 2015.